Concept 2 air rowers are hands-down the most popular rowers right now (and for the last several years).

 - Circuit Board – Open up the PM and inspect the circuit board for bulging or blown capacitors.
 Back in my PC repair days, customers brought in their PCs with weird problems.
 It was sometimes a blown capacitor from heat buildup.
 When it wasn’t under warranty, it was time for a new computer.
 The one in the pic further below is the memory backup capacitor, which I think only affects things when you swap out batteries and need to save the data.

 - Performance Monitor (PM) – Browse through the menu briefly to make sure the electronics are functional.
 Another possible deal breaker.
-A new one will run you $200.
+A new monitor will run you $200.
+Other parts are not nearly that expensive.
 There are older monitors that don’t have the features of the current PM5, but they still can be ok.
 Like any electronics, after many years they can fail just from repeated on-off cycles.
+With every passing year, it’s more and more the case that the old PMs should be avoided.
+See the pics at the top of this article to identify them.

 - Rail – Check for pitting that will hinder smooth sliding